List of G.I. Joe: A Real American Hero characters: Ice Cream Soldier

 Ice Cream Soldier is the G.I.
 Joe Team's flamethrower commando.
-His real name is Tom-Henry Ragan, and his rank is that of sergeant E-5.
+His real name is Tom-Henry Ragan, and his rank is that of sergeant (E-5).
 Ice Cream Soldier was born in Providence, Rhode Island, and was first released as an action figure in 1994, as part of the "Battle Corps" line.
-The entire mold was re-used in 2002 for the Shock-Viper figure.
+The entire mold was reused in 2002 for the Shock-Viper figure.

 His primary military specialty is fire operations expert.
 His secondary military specialty is barbecue chef.
 His code name is designed to cause enemy troops to underestimate him.
 His equipment is capable of delivering streams of flame up to seventy-five feet.

 Iceberg

 Iceberg is the G.I.
 Joe Team's snow trooper.
 His real name is Clifton L. Nash, and his rank is that of sergeant E-5.
 Iceberg was born in Brownsville, Texas, and was first released as an action figure in 1986.
 A new version of Iceberg was released in 1993 as part of the Battle Corps line.

 His primary military specialty is infantry, and his secondary military specialty is cold weather survival instructor.
 Iceberg hates hot weather; when he signed up for the Army, he asked for duty in Alaska.
 He is a qualified expert in the M-16A2, M-79, M-60, and M-1911A1.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #68, in which he is part of a team sent in to provide security for Battleforce 2000 in Frusenland.

 In the Sunbow G.I.
-Joe cartoon, Iceberg is a supporting character in the 1986 second season, and is featured in the episode "Iceberg Goes South", in which he is captured by Dr. Mindbender and mutated into a killer whale but is restored to being human.
+Joe cartoon, Iceberg (voiced by Arthur Burghardt) is a supporting character in the 1986 second season.
+He is featured in the episode "Iceberg Goes South" in which he is captured by Doctor Mindbender and mutated into a killer whale, but is restored to being human.